astropy/astropy/docs/table/index.rst

 `astropy.table` provides functionality for storing and manipulating heterogeneous tables of data in a way that is familiar to `numpy` users.
-A few notable features of this package are:
+A few notable capabilities of this package are:

 * Initialize a table from a wide variety of input data structures and types.
 * Modify a table by adding or removing columns, changing column names,